 Books you have read have already been experienced and their content is inside you, even if you don’t remember…So when deciding which books to keep, forget about whether you think you’ll read it again or whether you’ve mastered what’s inside.
 Instead, take each book in your hand and decide whether it moves you or not.

-While I’m still assuring all of my books – unread, half-read, and read – that I will never do away with any of them, now that I’ve read all of The Life-Changing Magic of Tidying Up, I’m now more willing to try.
-In fact, I’m turning this step of The KonMari Method into my Reading Challenge for 2018 (more on this in a separate post).
+While I’m still assuring all of my books – especially those multiple editions and half-read titles – that I will never do away with any of them, now that I’ve read all of The Life-Changing Magic of Tidying Up, I feel more interested in really taking stock of the books on my shelves.
+I would guess that at least half of the books in my possession (which is not a gigantic number, but still substantial) are unread – and it’s likely more than that.
+And now I’ve begun to wonder if I will dislike some of those books, and if I do, I don’t want to own them – and they certainly would be happier in a loving home.
+So I’m going to make an effort to subtly direct the KonMari method at my bookshelves.
+In fact, I’m turning this step of The KonMari Method into my Reading Challenge for 2018 (more on this here).
 I can do it, I can do it.

 I don’t want to give too much more away about The Method or the book, because I think if you are at all interested in tidying your home or making changes elsewhere in your life, you should have your own experience with Marie Kondo’s words, stories, and techniques.
 So I conclude this post with the following.